 Responsibilities

-Your part
+Your responsibilities

 Your home is yours to care for.
 You're responsible for looking after everything inside it – from taps and tiles to light fittings and locks.
 That means arranging and paying for repairs within your own space.
 It’s the biggest responsibility you have as a customer, and it’s part of what makes your home truly yours.